-San Diego Commercial DUI Attorney
+San Diego Commercial DUI Defense Attorneys

 In California, commercial drivers are subject to different DUI laws than others.
 As you may know, the legal limit of intoxication in the state is a BAC of 0.08%—which means anyone operating a vehicle with a blood alcohol concentration exceeding this limit can be arrested for driving under the influence.
 Although this same standard applies to commercial drivers while they are off-duty, they are prohibited from driving with a BAC greater than 0.04% while operating a commercial vehicle.
 If convicted of either offense, they risk the loss of their commercial driver's license (CDL) for a minimum of one year.